 All want to know when Christ will return.
 The disciples asked Him, “What shall be the sign of Your coming, and of the end of the world?”
 (Matt.
 24:3).

 It is important to note that the New Testament Church would be established just ten days after this encounter (2:1).
-Why would Christ answer, “it is not for you to know the times or the seasons” if the kingdom of God was going to be the Church, which was to be almost immediately established (on Pentecost)—just ten days later?
+Why would Christ answer, “it is not for you to know the times or the seasons” if the kingdom of God was going to be the Church, which was to be almost immediately established (on Pentecost)—just 10 days later?

 The same is true for us today.
 We cannot know exactly when Christ’s kingdom will come, but we can know a close approximation.
 In Luke 21:31, at the end of a long prophecy paralleling Matthew 24, Christ stated, “when you see these things come to pass, know you that the kingdom of God is nigh [near] at hand.”
+The events Jesus mentioned will all occur just prior to the Kingdom ruling in all nations.

 He did want them to know that “you shall receive power, after that the Holy Spirit is come upon you” (Acts 1:8), but not to know when the kingdom would arrive.
 The same is true for all who are converted today.
 We cannot know exactly when Christ will return, but we can know that we will receive power now to grow and overcome—and to preach the gospel of the kingdom of God until He does.